-Note: See State Fair Book for more information.
+Note: See State Fair Book for additional rules and more information.

 BEEF CATTLE

 - 1. Exhibitors are expected to know and follow all QUOTAS AND ENTRY INFORMATION, Animal Science Rules and Health Requirements. - 2.
 All beef cattle must be double tied (halter and neck rope).